Edujugon/laravel-google-ads/docs/API-Documentation.md

 ##### service/get

-`get` method gets the entries of the query as a collection.
+`get` method gets the entries of the query as a ServiceCollection.

 Optional: